 - Write: The user will able to edit any registered data or delete them.
 The system allows you to check only one option (and the Write option comprehends the Read option too).

 The features that start with “My” are usually active for low hierarchic level access profiles.
 Typically, the field teams have few features active on their web access, so those will be checked as No Access.
 Resources like My Photo Report, My Itinerary, My Surveys and My Tasks are usually marked as Read.

 You can set the resources available on the App on the Permissions for Mobile Access Profile tab.
 You can define the permissions as:

 - Active: The resources will be available on the App.

 - Inactive: The resources won’t be available on the App.

-It’s important to pay attention on the hierarchy between the permissions.
-For instance: In Permissions for Mobile Access Profile you should set the options for Justification for several actions including the Tasks execution.
-Whenever necessary to set the Justify Pending Tasks Every Day option, it’s essential to activate the Task Justification function.
+Pay attention to the hierarchy between permissions.
+For instance: In Permissions for Mobile Access Profile you should set the options for Justifying several actions including the carrying out of Tasks.
+Whenever necessary to set the Justify Pending Tasks Every Day option, you should also activate the Task Justification function.